Coping and support when you have acute lymphoblastic leukaemia (ALL)

 Coping with a diagnosis of acute lymphoblastic leukaemia (ALL) can be overwhelming.
-Help and support are available, including things you can do, people that can help and ways to cope.
+Help and support are available for you and your family.
+There are things you can do, and specialists who can help you with ways to cope.

 Your feelings